airnayden/upmind/README.md

 5. On submit it checks for a valid user record, gets the secret and compares the code.
 6. Returns Welcome or Error message.

+PS: Edit .htaccess in order to set RewriteBase according to your configuration.
-PS: The inial idea was to build it as an extension for the OpenCart platform, but then I decided to create it from scratch.
+PS2: The inial idea was to build it as an extension for the OpenCart platform, but then I decided to create it from scratch.